Meet the Recovery College team

 Sarah is an experienced Practitioner Tutor with over 10 years of work in the recovery college.
 Passionate about empowering others, she thrives on creating engaging courses that inspire and support learners.
 Outside of her teaching role, Sarah enjoys cold water swimming, exploring new places, reading, and immersing herself in sci-fi, with The Lord of the Rings being her all-time favourite book.
 Her dedication to both personal growth and teaching makes her a valued member of the community, blending creativity, expertise, and enthusiasm into every course she designs.

-Danny Brown - Partnership Development Lead
+Danny Brown - Practitioner Tutor

 After working in the fitness industry for many years, I joined NSFT in 2009 after a year of travelling and worked on wards with patients providing physical activity sessions.
 I later joined the Recovery College and coordinated the Norwich area, whilst gaining a master's degree in public health, before becoming the Partnership Development Lead across Norfolk and Suffolk.
 I am always looking to work alongside other organisations to collaborate and improve how we can help people.
 I enjoy travelling and woodworking, when I can.